iampolushko/All-my-live-i-looking-for-something/java/javaSpring.md

 ## Data base connection

-Dont forget add to pom mysql(for working with db) adn jpa(for automise table instanse making) dependensys Application.yml(.properties) file:
+It id from jpa or mysql-connector-j or spring-boot-starter-data-jpa dependencies Dont forget add to pom mysql(for working with db) adn jpa(for automise table instanse making) dependensys Application.yml(.properties) file: